 The takeaway lesson from this blog post is the following:

-Before starting a new post, spend some time doing your research and have clear in your mind what to write about and what you want to achieve.
+Before starting a new post, spend some time doing your research and have a clear mind about what to write about and what you want to achieve.

 Follow the guidelines explained above to write SEO-friendly blog posts, and if you have existing blog posts that are not optimized, allocate some time to go back and make the necessary changes.

-Come up with a publishing schedule that you can follow and stick to it for a long time.
+Create a publishing schedule you can follow and stick to for a long time.

-If you started learning SEO, don’t lose your hope, results in the first months may not be so good but keep publishing high-quality optimized content and the traffic will eventually flow in.
+If you have started learning SEO, don’t lose hope.
+The results in the first months may not be so good, but keep publishing high-quality, optimized content, and the traffic will eventually flow in.